maasuofficial/maasu-website/README.md

 The `src` file is organized as follows:
 ```
 src/
-  api/              - any and all api calls
+  api/                - Any and all api calls.
-  components/       - all functional, or pure, components concerned with UI
+  components/         - All functional, or pure, components concerned with UI.
-  constants/        - all constants, strings, etc
+  constants/          - All constants, strings, and other hard values.
-  containers/       - components dealing with data or store
+  containers/         - Components dealing with data or store.
+This folder also contains
+                        components which represent entire pages.
-  css/              - any and all styling
+  css/                - Any and all styling.
-    _def.scss       - all css global variables and utility functions
-    app.scss        - all functional CSS classes
-  routes/
-    routes.tsx      - manages all routes
+  routes/             - Manages all routes.
-  utils/            - any and all utility functions
+  utils/              - Any and all utility functions.
-  index.tsx         - main source file which initializes store and renders DOM
+  index.tsx           - Main source file which initializes react, store, and renders DOM.
 ```

 ## Styling and CSS <a name="styling-and-css"></a>